viocost/obs-bus/README.md

 // Putting message on the bus
 mBus.deliver(message1, senderObject, channel)

-// Now if message1 is relevant to subscriber subscriber's update method will be called.
+// Now if message1 is relevant to subscriber, then subscriber's update method will be called.

 ```